 - We congratulate the winners of our contests!
 Bethany Kaylor won the 2019-2020 Sherwood Anderson Fiction Award with “Ghost World.”
 Sarah Burke won the 2019-2020 James Wright Poetry Award with “Open Letter to Frida Kahlo.”
 Rachel Morgan won the 2020 Fineline Competition with “They Go on Living.”

-- A note on poetry submissions: We are presently backlogged.
-Our staff is reading over a six-month stretch of submissions at any given time.
+- We have temporarily closed submissions for poetry, fiction, and creative nonfiction while we address our extensive backlog.
 Our apologies for the long wait.
 Please be aware that our submissions manager does not have an “in progress” function, thus your submission will say “received” until we have replied.

 Mid-American Review is an international literary journal dedicated to our mission of publishing the best contemporary fiction, poetry, nonfiction, and translations.

 MAR is proud of its tradition of featuring the work of both new and established artists.
 Writers such as Carl Dennis, Rita Dove, Stephen Dunn, Linda Gregg, Yusef Komunyakaa, Philip Levine, Mary Oliver, Richard Russo, William Stafford, James Tate, Melanie Rae Thon, David Foster Wallace, and C.K.
 Williams have all appeared in MAR.
 But MAR is also dedicated to introducing non-English speaking voices to our audience through our translation chapbook series.

 Works that first appeared in MAR have been reprinted in The Best American Poetry, The Best American Short Stories, The Best American Nonrequired Reading, The Best American Essays, Pushcart: Best of the Small Presses, Prize Stories: The O. Henry Awards, New Stories from the South, Poetry Daily, and Harper’s Magazine.